This list is unfortunately not exhaustive --- unreleased --- bootleg only | ||

 Late 1969 or early 1970

 1 : Peel Slowly And See 5-CD box set, 1995 According to The First Night liner notes, this four songs are taken from a rare acetate dated 1969.
 The story says a bloody guy was honeymooning in New York and was going round through record shops when he was offered a tape copy of this acetate.
 The original is said to belong to Maureen Tucker's archives.
-According to Ignacio Julia's Velvet Warriors, Sterling said that "the stuff available on VU and Another View is not the material from the lost album sessions.
+In Ignacio Julia's Velvet Warriors, Sterling says that "the stuff available on VU and Another View is not the material from the lost album sessions.
 They had recorded some songs on the West Coast and mailed the tapes to New York, but they never arrived and so the ghost album remains lost, probably forever".
 This 4 songs acetate could be the only thing surviving from those sessions?
 Countess From Hong Kong originally appeared on The First Night bootleg, credited as The Countess Of Hong Kong.
 The version officially released on Peel Slowly And See is a cleaned up version.
 Ride Into The Sun was initially included on the rare French promo CDEP which was offered with the first copies of the 1990 Polydor box set.
 It was credited as "unreleased version sung by Lou Reed".
 It also appears on The First Night bootleg but you'll get one second extra time at the beginning on the French CDEP...
-A heavily cleaned version is also included in the bootleg box sets Seachin' For My Mainline 3CD and A Walk With The Velvet Underground 5CD.
-Dispatches From The Dream Factory 3-CD Disc 3 released in 2008 has Ride Into The Sun and We're Gonna Have A Real Good Time Together. | ||
+A heavily cleaned version is also included in the bootleg box sets Searchin' For My Mainline 3CD and A Walk With The Velvet Underground 5CD.
+Dispatches From The Dream Factory 3-CD Disc 3 released in 2008 has Ride Into The Sun and We're Gonna Have A Real Good Time Together. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 April 15, 1970 1290 Ave of the Americas, New York, NY 10104 Sound engineer: Adrian Barber

-1, 3 : Loaded - Fully Loaded Edition, 1997 | ||
+1, 3 : Loaded - Fully Loaded Edition, 1997 | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 April 16, 1970 1290 Ave of the Americas, New York, NY 10104 Sound engineer: Adrian Barber

 1, 3, 4, 5, 7, 8 : Peel Slowly And See, 1995 Here Comes The Waves is original title for Ocean.
 Take 1 - actually a false start - was edited out of the 1997 Fully Loaded Edition of Loaded and remains unreleased.
-I Love You was "also logged, in a moment of confusion, as Isle Of View". | ||
+I Love You was "also logged, in a moment of confusion, as Isle Of View". | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 April-July 1970 1290 Ave of the Americas, New York, NY 10104 Sound engineers: Adrian Barber & Geoffrey Haslam

-1-5 : Loaded - Fully Loaded Edition, 1997 | ||
+1-5 : Loaded - Fully Loaded Edition, 1997 | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 April-July 1970 1290 Ave of the Americas, New York, NY 10104 Sound engineers: Adrian Barber & Geoffrey Haslam

-1, 3, 5, 7, 8, 11, 13-15, 17 : Loaded, 1970 Recording session photos by Jim Cummins are available in Loaded - Fully Loaded Edition CD's booklet.
-Some others by Henri Ter Hall have been published in Les Inrockuptibles Hors Série - The Velvet Underground (p.
+1, 3, 5, 7, 8, 11, 13-15, 17 : Loaded, 1970 Recording session photos by Jim Cummins are available in Loaded | Fully Loaded Edition CD's booklet, in Les Inrockuptibles Hors Série | The Velvet Underground (p.
+78), in MOJO magazine 265, December 2015 (p.
+52).
+Some others by Henri Ter Hall have been published in Les Inrockuptibles Hors Série | The Velvet Underground (p.
 34).
 The recording sessions are mentioned in Selling Sounds section in Billboard, July 25, 1970 (p.
-30): "Hit factory dates this week include (...) the Velvet Underground for Atlantic". | ||
+30): "Hit factory dates this week include (...) the Velvet Underground for Atlantic". | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Thanks: Ignacio Julia, Lau Buur Nielsen, Warren Hill. by Olivier Landemaine ©1996-2010 The Velvet Underground Web Page |
+Thanks: Ignacio Julia, Lau Buur Nielsen, Warren Hill. by Olivier Landemaine ©1996-2023 The Velvet Underground Web Page |